shkim04/shkim04.github.io/blog/2023-06-14/choose_cloud_service_for_server.en.md

 ## Conclusion

 I could probably have gone further than this to find a better solution for my project.
 But, I am sure it will not make any significant difference so, I have stuck to the candidates shown above.
-After considering a few factors, I decided to use Cloud Run.
+After considering a few factors, I decided to use Cloud Run - _though I may use another service at some point later_.
 Here are the two reasons.

 1. I have wanted to use Google Cloud from the scratch even if I had some experience with it.
 2. At early stage of building the project, I want to focus more on codes, since I will use NestJS which I have hardly used.